operating division of

 Innovation is our Motivation:

-RTS Canada has partnered in a number of technological firsts.
 From our early days introducing cthe community radio concept to creating small-system cable Internet service, we also generated community supprt forCanad's first long range fibre-optic network.

 Above are Buckley Petawabano, a founder of the Eeyou Communications Network (ECN) and the founder of the James Bay Cree Communications Society and RTS Canada's first president, Fernand Fred Leclaire.